 Meanwhile, sophomore Colleen Wang said she has also taken to writing during her quarantine, finishing her novella, “Roses Watered by a Robot’s Tears” (now available on Amazon in both physical and digital form).

-“It’s set in the distant future, where humanity has progressed a lot with AI,” Colleen said.
+“It’s set in the distant future, where humanity has progressed a lot with AI,” Wang said.
 “It’s a story about a robot being allowed to learn feelings and how that affects its life and the lives of people around them.”

-Colleen said her main inspiration was a presentation by Kai-Fu Lee that she attended during her freshman year, which got her thinking about the future of AI.
+Wang said her main inspiration was a presentation by Kai-Fu Lee that she attended during her freshman year, which got her thinking about the future of AI.

-“Another source of inspiration for me to write the book was the left-behind children in China,” Colleen said.
+“Another source of inspiration for me to write the book was the left-behind children in China,” Wang said.
 “I was thinking of possible solutions to this problem… AI (and) missing parental guidance (led to a) robot mom idea.”